codesinger/shu/doc/shu-manual.md

 Set non-nil if user written include files are to be delimited by angle brackets instead of quotes.
-In many C anc C++ environments, system include files such as stdio.h are delimited by angle brackets, for example:
+In many C and C++ environments, system include files such as stdio.h are delimited by angle brackets, for example:

 ```